 Enroll in a tuition payment plan that spreads net amount due over each semester.
 Sterling College partners with Tuition Management Systems (TMS) https://sterling.afford.com.
-The annual fee is only \$75 to set this up and students/families can be on an 8, 9, 10, 11, or 12-month payment plan.
-There is no interest with this monthly payment plan.
-All plans end in April.
+The annual fee is \$75.00, and semester fee is \$50.00.
+All TMS payment plans end in April.